uucidl/uu.spdr/docs/index.md

 Dropping the implementation files inside src/ for your platform in a project and importing the header found in include/ should basically be sufficient.

+Use of the library in C++ is supported, you must include the include/spdr.hh header rather than spdr.h.

 ## Implementation & Design